skyra-project/char/README.md

 #### Usage

-The UMD module is exported with the name of `SkyraChar`:
+The UMD module is exported as `SkyraChar`:

 ```html
 <script>